cells (WBCs), also called leukocytes, are an important part of the immune

 medications can interfere with your lab results and either lower or increase

 that may affect your test results include:

 - chemotherapy medication

-Leukopenia is the medical term used to describe a low WBC count.
-Conditions or illnesses that can trigger a low number include:
+is the medical term used to describe a low WBC count.
+A low number can be

 - autoimmune disorders

 - bone marrow disorders/damage